tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

         text('hit!', 373,28)
 {% endhighlight %}

-If the any part of the head is anywhere to the right of the red square, a hit is registered.
+If part of the head is anywhere to the right of the red square, a hit is registered.
 The `rect()` draws squares from the top-left corner across-and-down, so it is necessary to use `x+10` (the x-coordinate plus the width of the head) to ascertain the x-coordinate of the head's right edge.
 Run the sketch to confirm that this is working.
 Watch for the "HIT!" that appears in the top-left corner of the display window.
 The shaded green area in the image below highlights the 'collision' zone as it operates currently.

 <figure>
   <img src="{{ site.url }}/img/pitl07/collision-detection-aabb-1.png" />
   <figcaption>The shaded green area highlights the effective 'collision' zone.</figcaption>
 </figure>

-To refine this further, expand on the condition to test whether the player has ventured to far rightwards to trigger any possible collision.
+To refine this further, expand on the condition to test whether the player has ventured too far rightwards to trigger any possible collision.

 {% highlight py %}
     ...